dereknugroho/act-kraken/README.md

 ## Important

-In order to maximize profitability, `main.py` must be executed at regular intervals for an extended period of time.
+- In order to maximize profitability, `main.py` must be executed at regular intervals for an extended period of time.
 This task is left up to you.

+- **DO NOT EXECUTE ANY TRADE OR PLACE NEW ORDERS IN BETWEEN EXECUTIONS OF `main.py`.
+IF YOU WANT TO TO EXECUTE TRADES OR PLACE NEW ORDERS BETWEEN EXECUTIONS OF `main.py`, YOU MUST REPEAT STEP 4 FROM THE SETUP SECTION PRIOR TO THE NEXT EXECUTION OF `main.py`.**

-This app makes up to 5 API calls per execution.
+- This app makes up to 5 API calls per execution.
 Kraken API usage limits are described [here](https://support.kraken.com/articles/360045239571-trading-rate-limits).

 ## Disclaimer